espocrm/documentation/docs/administration/performance-tweaking.md

 #### sort_buffer_size

-You can consider increasing this param to speed up ORDER BY or GROUP BY.
+You may consider increasing this param to speed up ORDER BY or GROUP BY.
 [See more](https://dev.mysql.com/doc/refman/8.0/en/server-system-variables.html#sysvar_sort_buffer_size).

 #### innodb_log_file_size